BMccorm/README-Generator/README.md

 ## License

-no license at this time
+No license at this time

 ## Testing

-no testing at the moment
+No testing at the moment

 ## Questions

+test

 ## Interested in contributing?
 Here's how:

-Reach out to expand on this project
+1. Fork this repository
+2. Create a branch: git checkout -b "Create_A_Branch_Name"
+3. Make and commit your changes: git commit -m "add your message here"
+4. Push to the master branch: git push origin "Branch_Name"
+5. Create the pull request.

+More information on creating a pull request can be found [here](https://help.github.com/en/github/collaborating-with-issues-and-pull-requests/creating-a-pull-request).

+## Contributors

+No contributors at the moment

 ## Contact